cjburkey01/BulletLang/README.md

 ## Using the Source

-To build/run the source code, [Maven](https://maven.apache.org/) isrequired on the system.
-Maven will automatically include the [Antlr4](http://www.antlr.org/) library, the Compiler/Parsergenerator for **BulletLang**, and other necessary libraries.
+To build/run the source code, [Maven](https://maven.apache.org/) is required on the system.
+Maven will automatically include the [Antlr4](http://www.antlr.org/) library, the Compiler/Parser generator for **BulletLang**, and other necessary libraries.

 ## Packaging to Jar from Source